Innovating Wellbeing: Human-Centered Design in the AI Era

 Accepting Applications

-The application for the fall 2024 course is now open at https://spicestanford.smapply.io/prog/stanford_e-china_/.
+The application for the fall 2026 course is at https://spicestanford.smapply.io/prog/stanford_e-china_and_stanford_e-sea/.

-Fall 2024 course dates: September 21 to November 23, 2024 (China Time)
+Fall 2026 course dates: October 17 to December 12, 2026 (China Time)

-Final deadline to apply: August 31, 2024.
-(Early-bird deadline: June 1, 2024.)
+Final deadline to apply: October 1, 2026.
+(Early-bird deadline: July 1, 2026.)
 Applications are considered on a rolling basis.

-Tuition: $4000 USD (Early-bird: $3500 USD.)
+Tuition: $4000 USD (Early-bird: $3500 USD)

 Follow SPICE on WeChat (QR code below), FacebookX, or Instagram and join our email list to receive announcements for the next application period.

 Students who successfully complete the course will receive a Certificate of Completion from SPICE, Stanford University.
-The top three students will be invited to a Stanford ceremony.

 Students will also gain practical, academic skills:

-• Short writing assignments improve critical thinking skills
+• Short writing assignments improve critical thinking skills and encourage personal reflection.

 Course components emphasize active participation and development of student interests: